Dog Bite Cases Can Get Complicated

 - The dog owner was aware the dog had acted aggressively in the past or had bitten another person.

 - The dog owner did not meet the standard duty of care required to control the dog and, in turn, prevent the attack from taking place.

 Who is Liable for a Dog Bite Injury?

 Even if the owner didn’t know the dog was dangerous, they could be held liable for some percentage of the fault.
 In Texas, if the animal attack victim is found to be more than 50% at fault, the owner is not held liable.
 In some cases, the dog’s owner may face criminal charges in addition to civil liability:

 - The owner failed to secure the dog, and it then attacked another person, completely unprovoked.

 - The owner is aware the animal is considered dangerous according to Texas law, and the dog attacks someone unprovoked, not at its home.

 How to File a Lawsuit Following an Animal Attack

 Filing a dog bite injury lawsuit in Texas starts with proving negligence under the one-bite rule.
-This step can be tricky, which is why we encourage you to contact an attorney at Shamieh Law.
+This step can be tricky, which is why we encourage you to contact an animal attack lawyer at Shamieh Law.
 Our team of experienced dog bite injury lawyers can help you file the correct paperwork and take legal action.
 If you suffered a dog bite injury or sustained injuries by another animal in Texas, please contact Shamieh Law today and let us get started on your case.